Shanghai To Reopen Century Old Astronomical Telescope After Overhaul - UrduPoint

 Shanghai To Reopen Century Old Astronomical Telescope After Overhaul

-BEIJING, Feb 8 (UrduPoint / Pakistan Point News - 8th Feb, 2021 ) :China's earliest large astronomical telescope will reopen to scan the universe after an observatory overhaul starting next month in Shanghai.
+SHANGHAI, (UrduPoint / Pakistan Point News - 10th Feb, 2021 ) :China's earliest large astronomical telescope will reopen to scan the universe after an observatory overhaul starting next month in Shanghai.

 The Shanghai Astronomical Museum announced a major overhaul of its 120-year-old Sheshan Observatory, which is scheduled to begin in late March this year.
 One of the highlights is the restoration of a binocular telescope with 40-cm refracting lenses.